relevantnoise/goalmine/START_HERE.md

 ### 📖 Read These Documents First (IN THIS ORDER):

+1. **`STATUS.md`** - **NEW** Complete status overview (READ THIS FIRST!)
+   - Executive summary of current state
+   - Latest expired goals/trials system implementation
+   - Complete feature matrix and business logic
+   - Production readiness assessment

-1. **`CLAUDE.md`** - Complete project overview and architecture
+2. **`CLAUDE.md`** - Complete project overview and technical architecture
-   - Understand what the app does
+   - Understand what the app does and how it works
-   - Learn the technical stack
+   - Learn the technical stack and design patterns
-   - Review common issues and fixes
+   - Review common issues and troubleshooting

-2. **`DEPLOYMENT_READY.md`** - Deployment and environment setup
+3. **`DEPLOYMENT_READY.md`** - Deployment workflows and environment setup
    - Understand the dev → production pipeline
-   - Learn how to deploy changes
+   - Learn how to deploy changes safely
-   - Review testing checklists
+   - Review comprehensive testing checklists

+4. **`CURRENT_STATUS.md`** - Detailed development history and context
+   - Recent development achievements
+   - Testing results and deployment preparation
+   - Critical notes for developers

-3. **`DEVELOPMENT_WORKFLOW.md`** - Development best practices
+5. **`DEVELOPMENT_WORKFLOW.md`** - Development best practices (if exists)
    - Learn the coding workflow
    - Understand testing requirements
    - Review emergency procedures